1974pontus/Examensarbete-FED19G/README.md

 ############### Worst Case Mix-EQ. ###############

 Using the Web Audio Api to simulate "Bad" acoustic situations.
-Car stereo, Mobile Phone speakers and Mono.
+Car stereo, Mobile Phone speakers and Mono speaker.

-reverb.js for the convolver since it´s working on most browsers.
+reverb.js for the convolver since it´s working on most browsers(exept for safari).